seansp/LISAv2/Documents/How-to-use.md

         1. Sign in to Jenkins page with the assigned user name & password
         2. Browse to '<Partner name>-Refresh-Test-Selection-Menu', if you would like to apply new menu or test cases before test execution.
         3. Click 'Build with Parameters' in left panel menu
             a.
-Enter git repo ULR and branch name for menu xml file.
+Enter the git repo ULR and branch name of new menu xml file.
 Recommend keeping the default Repo URL and branch name.
             b.
 Click 'Build' button.
             c.
-Click the rotation icon of running job and verify 'SUCCESS' inside 'Console Output'.
+Click the rotation icon of running job in 'Build History' and verify "SUCCESS" inside 'Console Output'.
 You have new menu/test cases in Jenkins.
         4. Browse to '<Partner name>-Launch-Tests' and submit the job for test execution.
         5. Click 'Build with Parameters' in left panel menu
             a.
 Select 'ImageSource' or navigate to 'CustomVHD'.
 If you have external source URL, you can enter it in 'CustomVHDURL' text box.